Asifdotexe/LittleLogger/README.md

 This tool is built for simplicity and has intentional trade-offs:

 1. Not Thread-Safe: This logger is NOT designed for concurrency.
-If you run functions in parallel (using multiprocessing or threading), you will corrupt your log file.
+If you run functions in parallel (using multiprocessing or threading), you will corrupt your log file due to concurrent writes interleaving or overwriting each other.

 2. JSON-Serializable Data Only: The decorator assumes your function arguments and return values are "JSON-serializable" (strings, ints, floats, lists, dicts).